RedisAI/RedisAI/docs/commands.md

     * **GPU**: a GPU device
     * **GPU:0**, ..., **GPU:n**: a specific GPU device on a multi-GPU system
 * **TAG**: an optional string for tagging the model such as a version number or any arbitrary identifier
 * **BATCHSIZE**: when provided with an `n` that is greater than 0, the engine will batch incoming requests from multiple clients that use the model with input tensors of the same shape.
-When `AI.MODELRUN` is called the requests queue is visited and input tensors from compatible requests are concatenated along the 0th (batch) dimension until `n` is exceeded.
+When `AI.MODELEXECUTE` (or `AI.MODELRUN`) is called the requests queue is visited and input tensors from compatible requests are concatenated along the 0th (batch) dimension until `n` is exceeded.
 The model is then run for the entire batch and the results are unpacked back to the individual requests unblocking their respective clients.
 If the batch size of the inputs to of first request in the queue exceeds `BATCHSIZE`, the request is served immediately (default value: 0).
-* **MINBATCHSIZE**: when provided with an `m` that is greater than 0, the engine will postpone calls to `AI.MODELRUN` until the batch's size had reached `m`.
+* **MINBATCHSIZE**: when provided with an `m` that is greater than 0, the engine will postpone calls to `AI.MODELEXECUTE` until the batch's size had reached `m`.
 In this case, note that requests for which `m` is not reached will hang indefinitely (default value: 0), unless `MINBATCHTIMEOUT` is provided.
-* **MINBATCHTIMEOUT**: when provided with a `t` (expressed in milliseconds) that is greater than 0, the engine will trigger a run even though `MINBATCHSIZE` has not been reached after `t` milliseconds from the time a `MODELRUN` (or the enclosing `DAGRUN`) is enqueued.
+* **MINBATCHTIMEOUT**: when provided with a `t` (expressed in milliseconds) that is greater than 0, the engine will trigger a run even though `MINBATCHSIZE` has not been reached after `t` milliseconds from the time a `MODELEXECUTE` (or the enclosing `DAGRUN`) is enqueued.
 This only applies to cases where both `BATCHSIZE` and `MINBATCHSIZE` are greater than 0.
-* **INPUTS**: one or more names of the model's input nodes (applicable only for TensorFlow models)
+* **INPUTS**: denotes that one or more names of the model's input nodes are following (applicable only for TensorFlow models)
+* **input_count**: a positive number that indicates the number of following input nodes.
-* **OUTPUTS**: one or more names of the model's output nodes (applicable only for TensorFlow models)
+* **OUTPUTS**: denotes that one or more names of the model's output nodes are following (applicable only for TensorFlow models)
+* **output_count**: a positive number that indicates the number of following input nodes.
 * **model**: the Protobuf-serialized model.
 Since Redis supports strings up to 512MB, blobs for very large models need to be chunked, e.g. `BLOB chunk1 chunk2 ...`.

 _Return_